CENT 140 - Computer Networking I

 - Prerequisite: CENT 132

-This course introduces the OSI and TCP/IP models, industry standards, commonly used network topologies, IP addressing using subnet masks, basic network copper cabling, routing concepts, distance vector and link state routing protocols, and the configuration and use of routers.
+This course introduces the OSI and TCP/IP models, industry standards, commonly used network topologies, IPv4 and IPv6 addressing, basic network copper cabling, routing and switching concepts, VLANs, distance vector and link state routing protocols, ACLs, DHCP, NAT, and the configuration and use of routers and switches in the network.
+This course helps to prepare the student for the Cisco Certified Entry Networking Technician (CCENT) exam.

 2 hrs. lect.; 6 hrs. lab. per week